-Are you heading to San Cristobal de las Casas in Mexico?
+Are you heading to San Cristobal in Mexico?

-Located in one of the most wonderful parts of Chiapas, Mexico, which in itself has 124 municipalities, so it can seem a little hard to ‘get’ at first.
+San Cristobal is located in a wonderful part of Chiapas, which in itself has 124 municipalities, so it can seem a little hard to ‘get’ at first.

-You may be overwhelmed as the area is so rich in Mexican culture and history.
-Unsure of what to do?
-Then this guide can provide inspiration.
+You may be overwhelmed with an area so rich in Mexican culture and history.
+This guide is designed to provide you with some inspiration.

 San Cristobal de las Casas